tkhamez/neucore/doc/Install.md

 The web application is available at http://localhost:8080, the frontend development server at http://localhost:3000.
 The database is also available at `127.0.0.1:30306`, the data is stored in the `.db` subdirectory.

+### Vagrant

+See [Vagrantfile](./Vagrantfile) for an outdated example.

 ### Deploy on Heroku

 You can deploy the application on a free [Heroku](https://www.heroku.com) account.

 - Create a new app
-- Add a compatible database, e. g.
-JawsDB Maria.
+- Add a compatible database, e.g. JawsDB Maria.
 - Add the necessary config vars (see `backend/.env.dist` file) and set the following:
   - NEUCORE_LOG_PATH=php://stderr
 - Add build packs in this order: